Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 In Payeezy, fraud filters were set at the merchant level; in Commerce Hub, fraud filters are set at the MID (SiteId) level.

 In Payeezy RPM, a csv file containing positive and negative fraud filters could be uploaded to configure the merchant settings.
-This functionality is not available in Marketplace.
+This functionality is not available in CLX.

 In Payeezy RPM, fraud filters could be printed from the screen or downloaded into a csv file.
 In CLX, the /rules/list/{clientID} and /rules/details/{rulesID} endpoints provide the information in JSON format.